Light-HD/jetsonmitrccar/README.md

 1. Latest SixwheelFirmware --> Still open?
     * Byte 7 Individual motor control ?!
 2. How to run simulation?
-Readme for the simulation environments.
+Extend Readme for the simulation environments.
 3. Readme low_level_steering_controller
 4. Readme morse_teleop
 5. Readme rc_msgs
 6. arduino has TODO in Readme(Ege knows it better)
 7. jetsonTX2Power TODOS in Readme
-8. Where is the 4WD simulation environment?
-9. Morse basicspeed.py is missing code docu, currently mostly boilerplate docu.
+8. Morse basicspeed.py is missing code docu, currently mostly boilerplate docu.
-10. TODO add the end in all of your code either document why codes are commented or remove commented code.
+9. TODO add the end in all of your code either document why codes are commented or remove commented code.
-11. TODO all of your packages require a README that exlains what it is
+10. TODO all of your packages require a README that exlains what it is
-12. low_level_speed_controller fails during compilation.
+11. low_level_speed_controller fails during compilation.

 ## Structure

 * software_integration